Frequently Asked Questions

 The Advisory Board will notify the chosen charity that it has been chosen, including the total contribution amount, and arrange a time to present the checks.
 The member who nominated and presented the nonprofit will be invited to join.
-A picture will be taken at the check presentation with agency representatives and all 100 Women members present to capture the event for our Facebook page and/or for local press release.
-By accepting the donation, the charity agrees to not publish or use the individual names and contact information of 100 Women Who Care of Hamilton County donors for future solicitations or publicity.
+A picture will be taken at the check presentation with agency representatives and all 100 Women members present to capture the event for our Facebook page and/or for a local press release.
+By accepting the donation, the charity agrees not to publish or use the individual names and contact information of 100 Women Who Care of Hamilton County donors for future solicitations or publicity.

 How does the vote work?

 All members present at the meeting who are current on their contributions are eligible to vote.
 Teams only get one vote in total, not one per member.
-Ballots are collected and tallied at the meeting, and the charity with the most votes is awarded the full amount
+Ballots are collected and tallied at the meeting, and the charity with the most votes is awarded the full amount.

 If you cannot attend a meeting, you can vote by proxy if you have completed a Proxy Ballot form ahead of time.
 Please have your designated person bring your blank check and completed Proxy Ballot form with them.
 Only current members may serve as proxy voters.